alfonso-torres/eng84_git_github_practices/README.md

 - Committed means that the data is safely stored in your local database.

-2. How can you reset/cancel if you have already run git add . command.
+__2. How can you reset/cancel if you have already run git add . command__

 When using Git, it is quite common for developers to add new files to their repositories during development.